-Figure 1.2: Export shares of Natural Gas (HS 27) to China, Thailand and Rest of the World
+Figure 1-2: Export shares of natural gas (HS 27) to China, Thailand and rest of the world

-Liquefied natural gas (HS 27111) is the first product in Myanmar export basket and probably one of the most concentrated in terms of export destinations.
-Indeed, as shown in Figure 1.2 above, only two major markets are served.
-Initially, Myanmar exports of that product were exclusively directed to Thailand (export shares of 100% until 2012) and are being progressively replaced by China, with increasing export shares from 0% in 2013, to more than 22% in 2014, and eventually reaching 44% in 2017.
+Liquefied natural gas (HS 27111) is the first product in Myanmar's export basket16 and probably one of the most concentrated in terms of export destinations.
+Indeed, as shown in figure 1.2, only two major markets are served.
+Initially, Myanmar exports of this product were exclusively directed to Thailand (export shares of 100 per cent until 2012) but they are being progressively replaced by China, with increasing export shares from 0 per cent in 2013, to more than 22 per cent in 2014, and eventually reaching 44 per cent in 2017.

-The product composition of the exports in 2010 and 2017, excluding HS Chapter 27, is summarized in Figure 1.3 below.
+The product composition of the exports in 2010 and 2017, excluding HS chapter 27, is summarized in figure 1.3.